huggingface/blog/idefics.md

 The model is built on top of two pre-trained models: [laion/CLIP-ViT-H-14-laion2B-s32B-b79K](https://huggingface.co/laion/CLIP-ViT-H-14-laion2B-s32B-b79K) and [huggyllama/llama-65b](https://huggingface.co/huggyllama/llama-65b).
 The first was released under an MIT license, while the second was released under a specific non-commercial license focused on research purposes.
 As such, users should comply with that license by applying directly to [Meta's form](https://docs.google.com/forms/d/e/1FAIpQLSfqNECQnMkycAp2jP4Z9TFX0cGR4uf7b_fBxjY_OjhJILlKGA/viewform).

-The two pre-trained models are connected to each other with newly initialized parameters, and we release the additional weights we trained under an MIT license.
+The two pre-trained models are connected to each other with newly initialized parameters that we train.
+These are not based on any of the two base frozen models forming the composite model.
+We release the additional weights we trained under an MIT license.

 ## Getting Started with IDEFICS